Imayowadavid/Exploratory-Data-Analysis-with-COVID-19-Datasets-Using-Microsoft-Excel-/README.md

 This section summarizes how Pivot table was used to carry out the following ;
 - Sum of confirmed and death cases
 - Sum of confirmed cases by year
-- Top and Bottom 5 countries with sum of confirmed ,death cases,Death rate.
+- Top and Bottom 5 countries with sum of confirmed ,death cases
+- Death rate.

 **Extended steps carried out during Analysis**
 ***